24/7 Trading Platform

 Research and Charting of 24-Hour Trading

-Profiles for assets included on Robinhood’s 24-hour list contain the same details as regular securities.
-This means you’ll see moderate amounts of data, such as 52-week low figures and dividend yields.
-News updates and past earnings appear as well.
+Profiles for securities that appear on Robinhood’s 24-hour list contain the same information as profiles for regular securities.
+This means they have moderate amounts of information, like 52-week low and dividend yield.
+News articles and earnings histories also appear.

 Placing a Trade for a 24-Hour Security

-The 24-hour session at Robinhood commences Sunday evening at 8 pm (New York time) and continues until the same time on Friday.
-Submitting an order overnight uses the same steps as placing an order at other times.
-Navigate to the asset’s profile on the website or mobile app and open the order ticket.
-On the website, the ticket appears automatically with the profile.
-On the app, you’ll need to tap the Trade button at the bottom of the screen.
-Because Robinhood’s mobile platform supports 24-hour trades, you can be virtually anywhere, at any hour, and execute an order.
-It’s extremely useful.
+8 o’clock Sunday evening (New York time) and ends at the same time on Friday.
+Submitting an order during the overnight session follows the same procedure as submitting an order at any other time.
+Head to an asset’s profile on either the website or mobile app and pull up the trade ticket.
+On the website, it will already be integrated with the profile.
+On the mobile app, you’ll need to tap on the Trade button that appears at the bottom of the screen.
+Because Robinhood’s mobile app can be used to trade 24-hour securities, you can be virtually anywhere at any time and place a trade.
+It’s really convenient.

 Day Trading